 The findings in these analyses are based on Evolve’s Hawaii market averages over the last year, and provide a general baseline for performance potential.
 They’re designed to help inform smart decisions when buying a vacation rental in Hawaii.

-While Maui, Kauai, and the Big Island each have unique draws, many pros and cons of a Hawaii investment property stand true across all three popular destinations.
+While Kauai and the Big Island each have unique draws, many pros and cons of a Hawaii investment property stand true in both popular destinations.
 Consider these key factors no matter which market you decide to zero in on.

 With warm weather year-round, Hawaii sees solid demand for the better part of the calendar.
 Peak travel season starts in late spring and carries through the summer (May to August), as families often escape to this beachy paradise during school breaks.
 Occupancy rates stay high from September to December, too — which can translate to consistent bookings and rental income.

 Hawaiian islands only experience notable demand dips in January and February, but the bounce back is quick.
 Consider those months an ideal time to get a new vacation rental five-star ready, and to plan for any annual maintenance down the line.